nortonsolutions/3dvirtuallife/readme.md

 * Take the elevator up and see the sights by mounting the hot-air balloon
 * Plant a sunseed, fill the watering can at a water source, and water the seed
 * Use sunfruit to feed a horse and gain his loyalty for a while
+* If you find some ore on the ground, it's probably a good place to mine for more...
+* Can you find the swamp or the lava field?

 This production version assumes MongoDB is up and running on port 27017 and uses the DB called "nortonAdventure" (wiredtiger) by default.